rahul-verma/arjuna/community/FeatureDevelopment.md

     * Sending primititve args to Javascript
     * Sending element to JavaScript
 * Support for Multi-select Dropdown list
+* Element should load specific pieces of DOM belonging to it as well as complete outerHTML.
+* Default type checking for enter/set text, check/unckeck, toggle operations etc.
 * Optimization of option level or radio button level state and attribute checking in DropDown and RadioButton abstractions
+*

 ## Phase 4 - March 31, 2019 (In Parallel to Next Feature Section)
 * Documentation